ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-gb.md

 > [!primary]
 >
-> Following your cancellation and at the end of your current subscription, your generic domain name (.com, .org, .net, etc.) remains "reserved" to you during the period of "*grace*" (5 days) and then during the period of "*redemption*" (35 to 40 additional days), which means that only you will be able to renew it during these periods.
+> Following your cancellation and at the end of your current subscription, your generic domain name (.com, .org, .net, etc.) remains "reserved" to you during the grace period (5 days) and then during the period of "redemption" (35 to 40 additional days), which means that only you will be able to renew it during these periods.
 >

-To cancel your [domain name offer](https://www.ovhcloud.com/en-gb/domains/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.
+To cancel your [domain name](https://www.ovhcloud.com/en-gb/domains/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.

 Next, click on the `...`{.action} button to the right of the service you want to cancel, then on `Cancel`{.action}.